-The business field extends to most careers and is an integral part of nearly every industry.
+Scholarships for business majors are available everywhere!
+You just need to know where to look!
+The business field itself extends to most careers and is an integral part of nearly every industry.
 Businesses of all types and sizes across the globe need accountants, financial analysts, entrepreneurs, market analysts, and other business-related occupations for their day-to-day operations.
-It’s easy to see why there is a rising demand for business-related degrees and skills!

-Contrary to popular opinion, scholarships are not only offered to students with the highest GPA or the best athletes in school.
+Contrary to popular opinion, scholarships for business majors are not only offered to students with the highest GPA or the best athletes in school.
 There are various scholarships for every type of business student.
 Business schools have some of the best scholarships in the nation.
 The trick is to determine the type of scholarships available that are right for you.

 Eligibility for major business scholarships varies depending on the requirements set.
 You may find out some scholarships base student’s eligibility on demographic factors, community service, certain medical conditions, other unique talents, and extracurricular activities.
 But with a myriad of scholarship opportunities (from large companies to private sectors), you need to trim down the long list.

 ALPFA (Association of Latino Professionals for America) was established in 1972 and deemed as the first national Latino professional association in the country.
 Today, ALPFA serves nearly 100,000 Latino men and women through 45 professional and over 160 university chapters.
-Its scholarship program provides a total of $150,000 each year.
-Besides participating in leadership development programs and summer internships in Fortune 100 companies, members of this organization are encouraged to engage in local charities.

 Eligibility Requirements:

-- Applicant must be of Hispanic heritage, a U.S citizen, a legal resident
+• Applicant must be of Hispanic heritage, a U.S citizen, a legal resident

-- Full-time enrollment at an accredited university or college in the U.S., Puerto Rico, U.S. Virgin Islands or Guam (Fall Term)
+• Full-time enrollment at an accredited university or college in the U.S., Puerto Rico, U.S. Virgin Islands or Guam (Fall Term)

-- Must have declared one of these majors: Accounting, Business Administration, Economics, Finance, Information Systems, Information Technology, Management, Marketing, and other Business-related fields
+• Must have declared one of these majors: Accounting, Business Administration, Economics, Finance, Information Systems, Information Technology, Management, Marketing, and other Business-related fields

-- GPA of 3.0 or higher
+• GPA of 3.0 or higher

 Award Amount: $1,250 to $10,000